Rasarit/maize-price-forecast/README.md

 ## Project Overview

 This project analyzes historical maize market price data using **time series analysis in R**.
-The objective is to understand **price trends, seasonal patterns, and forecast future maize prices**.
+The goal is to understand **price trends, seasonal patterns, and forecast future maize prices**.

-Agricultural commodity prices are influenced by seasonal harvest cycles, supply conditions, market demand, and external factors.
-This project demonstrates how **time series analysis and ARIMA forecasting** can be applied to agricultural market data.
+Agricultural commodity prices are influenced by seasonal harvest cycles, supply conditions, and market demand.
+This project demonstrates how **data visualization and ARIMA forecasting** can be used to analyze agricultural market price behavior.

 ---